 There are ten tabs on the Survey Form that opens after clicking on a Survey Date – General, Reports, Flow, H20 Quality, Invertebrates, Vertebrates, Images, SEAP, QAQC, and Admin.
 These Tabs will be discussed in the screen shots and figures below.

 The General Tab includes Survey Notes (the condition), as well as the Survey Date, Beginning and Ending Times, and Surveyors' Names.
 As mentioned previously, each Survey must be associated with a Project, and users must have permission to access the Project.
 Should a user add a survey without a Project, or to a Project for which he does not have database permissions, the survey will immediately become inaccessible.
 This can be alarming.
-Should you lose the ability to access data that you have added for this or any other reason, please contact email@example.com rather than add it again.
+Should you lose the ability to access data that you have added for this or any other reason, please contact firstname.lastname@example.org rather than add it again.
+Additional tabs include Survey Protocol and Weather referring to the protocol used for the survey and recent weather.
 To return to the Site Information form, click the Back to Site Info link.

 The Reports Tab contains previously uploaded summary reports for the spring as well as gives users the option to generate a summary report that is then exported to Microsoft Word.
 Watch this short video for a demonstration of this capacity.

 The Flow Tab manages survey flow data for the spring.
 All flow measurements in the database should be entered as liters per second (L/s) so they may be compared.
 Persistence, Flow Variability, and Flow Consistency are dropdown fields.
 In the Measurement Location field, briefly describe where measurements were taken at the site, in addition to noting them on the Sketchmap (see Add/Edit Survey Polygons).
+Enter data in the Occurrence of Surface Water box using the dropdown that best describes the area.
+Spring Brook Length (m) should be recorded in meters and Water Depth and Water Width recorded in centimeters.
 If you have calculated the flow you may also enter the flow in the Measured Flow (L/s) field.
 Note that this must be entered in Liters per second in order for flows to be compared throughout the database.
 The Online Conversion hyperlink will take you to one of several conversion websites.
 The Flow Rate Scale (0-6) is automatically filled in when this field is updated.
 At times, although there is water at the site it may be impossible to measure the flow.
 In this case, the Flow Rate Scale can be set to 9 to designate that it was unmeasurable, and the Unmeasurable field provides options to explain the circumstances.

 To enter raw volumetric data, select Volume in the Measurement Technique, and very briefly describe the details about how the measurement was captured.
 Also estimate the total % captured at the site.
 For example, in this case, the flow was measured in two channels, but an estimated 15% of the flow emerged in a wet meadow that surveyors were unable to capture.
 Click the Add Measurement Button.
 You can record multiple measurements for each point where they were taken; these will be averaged.
 Should you measure flow at additional points, in this example, in two channels, these will be added together.
 Enter the default container volume in liters, then enter each measurement, including the location and fill time in seconds.
 You should also enter the % captured for each measurement.
 In this example, surveyors estimated that they captured 90% of the flow that passed through the channel in their first measurement.
 Note that a value such as 90% should be entered as “90” rather than “0.9”.
 Click Add Measurement to record it.